MarkMichon1/BitGlitter-Python/README.md

 `stream_palette_id_override=False` is something you'd only touch if reading from a folder of images (of BitGlitter frames)

 `encryption_key=None` is where you add the encryption key to decrypt the stream.
-Like argument `output_path`, you only need this argument once, and it will bind to that save.
+Like argument `output_directory`, you only need this argument once, and it will bind to that save.

 `logging_level='info'`, `logging_stdout_output=True`, `logging_txt_output=False`, and `save_statistics=False` are